startnine/start9-api/README.md

 # Start9 API ![Start9](https://startnine.github.io/assets/img/icon32.png)
 This is the home to the Start9 API, a way for module and application developers to integrate their application with Start9.
-Developers will be able to use this to create open, univeral modules for Start9 that support interoperability with Windows and other modules and open-ended customization with little restrictions, while still being secure.
+Developers will be able to use this to create open, universal modules for Start9 that support interoperability with Windows and other modules and open-ended customization with little restrictions, while still being secure.
 Application developers will be able to send metadata about their applications for module developers to take advantage of.

 ## Contributing and Conduct
 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.